-Transposition tables
+Transposition tables (TT)

-• We are searching a game graph, not a game tree.

-- Interior nodes of game trees are not necessarily distinct. - It may be possible to reach the same position by more than one path. - ▷ Save information obtained from searching into a transposition table. - ▶ When being to search a position, first check whether it has been searched before or not. - ▷ If yes, reuse the information wisely.

-Several search engines, such as NegaScout, need to re-search the same node more than once.
+- We are searching a game graph, not a game tree. - Interior nodes of game trees are not necessarily distinct. - It may be possible to reach the same position by more than one path. - ▷ Save information obtained from searching into a transposition table. - ▶ When being to search a position, first check whether it has been searched before or not. - ▷ If yes, reuse the information wisely. - Several search engines, such as NegaScout, need to re-search the same node more than once. - Anything with interactive deepening also do.